IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

   that are solely built to facilitate IPV.
 These types of technology are sometimes referred to as "stalkerware" or "spouseware".
 * Dual-use tools: Attackers can repurpose applications, settings or devices built for beneficial or innocuous purposes to cause harm.
 This is the case, for example, of anti-theft devices that can be repurposed for stalking, or to location-tracking tools.
 The latter is subject to its own considerations {{DULT}}.
 * Impersonation attacks: Knowing personal information coupled with access to authentication mechanisms gives an attacker the ability to fully authenticate to services and accounts of the victim, effectively impersonating them.
-This can be executed to the degree that the victim can no longer successfully authenticate themselves.
+This can be executed to the degree that the victim can no longer successfully authenticate themselves to their services or accounts.
-* UI-bound impersonation attacks: Attackers can abuse technology to enhance IPV by abusing the UI of a specific tool.
+* UI-bound impersonation attacks: Attackers can abuse technology to enhance IPV by abusing the User Interface (UI) of a specific tool.
 In this case, attackers become authenticated but adversarial users of a system.
 They cannot, however, escalate to root privileges or access other underlying functionalities of the system.
-They are bound to whatever system they managed to authenticate to.
+They are bound to the UI of whatever system they managed to authenticate to.
 We will explore later the ways attackers use to forcibly gain authentication to a system.
-* Social media and forums: Attackers can learn and share information on how to use technology to enhance IPV through the usage of these tools.
-They can also receive narrative justification to condone their behaviour.
-They can also perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
+* Social media and forums: Attackers can learn and share information on how to use technology to enhance IPV through the usage of these platforms.
+These spaces may also provide narrative justifications for abusive behavior and facilitate cyberstalking, cyberbullying, and doxxing.
-* Perception of threat: The mere presence of a pervasive threat is a form of control.
-The perception that technology can be used to enhance IPV is a tactic of attackers to control victims, take away agency and abuse them.
-This can lead to lack of trust in technology, and further isolates the victim from seeking and receiving support.
+* Perception of Threat and Vulnerability: The awareness of a pervasive threat can act as a powerful form of control.
+Attackers often leverage the perception that technology could be used for IPV as a means of manipulating victims, eroding their sense of safety and agency.
+This can extend to perceptions of vulnerability within the victim's network or system: the mere suspicion of a vulnerability could compound feelings of insecurity.
+Research on user perceptions of technology trustworthiness, especially within messaging apps (see {{UPMSG}}), indicates that perceived threats and vulnerabilities in communication channels can discourage users from trusting or seeking help through these technologies.
+Such dynamics can further isolate victims and create additional barriers to receiving support.

 ## Kinds of tech-enabled IPV attacks